igrigorik/http-client-hints/draft.md

 A popular alternative strategy is to use HTTP cookies to communicate some information about the client.
 However, this approach is also not cache friendly, bound by same origin policy, and imposes additional client-side latency by requiring JavaScript execution to create and manage HTTP cookies.

-This document defines a set of new request Client Hint header fields that allow the client to perform proactive content negotiation {{I-D.ietf-httpbis-p2-semantics}} by indicating a list of device and agent specific preferences, through a mechanism similar to the Accept header which is used to indicate preferred response formats.
+This document defines a set of new request header fields that allow the client to perform proactive content negotiation {{I-D.ietf-httpbis-p2-semantics}} by indicating a list of device and agent specific preferences, through a mechanism similar to the Accept header which is used to indicate preferred response formats.

 Notational Conventions